plumvillage/newsletter/src/2024/en/articles/br-dinh-thanh--transforming-resentment-into-compassion.md

 I wished to connect with these individuals in a more profound way: to connect with their humanity.
 I searched the internet for their photos and selected those in which they appeared at their best, that captured their most humane moments, for example, when they were children, in their family, or with their partner and children.
 I printed them and wrote their first name—rather than their surname—underneath the photo: ‘Bill’, ‘John’, ‘François’...

 Then I placed all the photos around the calligraphy “Beloved Community”, as if to say: “I want to include you in my beloved community, regardless of what you’ve done, regardless of what you do.”
 It felt like a prayer.

 I also placed next to the collage a quote from Thay:

-*“There is a virus called CC, craving and corruption”*

-and excerpt from Thay’s poem *Recommendation*.
+<div class="verse"><p>“There is a virus called CC, craving and corruption”<br/><cite>Excerpt from Thay’s poem <i>Recommendation</i></cite></p></div>

 ## Everything in the world is interconnected